 “CBD is one of the main cannabinoids in the cannabis plant,” explains Carolina Vasquez, KushyCBD’s chief scientist and director of research and development.
 “It’s found in the cannabis and hemp plants.
 Hemp is free from THC but part of the same plant family.

 “CBD has a very similar molecular structure to THC.
 It has the same amount of carbons, the only difference being a single hydrogen.
 It has almost the exact same molecular weight to THC, but the effects are very, very different.
 They interact with exactly the same cannabinoid receptors in your brain, but we don’t know exactly how they work.”

 THC and CBD have such a pronounced effect on us.
 This is because our brains, central nervous systems, and immune systems have cannabinoid receptors called endocannabinoids.

 Endocannabinoids play a key role in maintaining our health, and in regulating our sleeping patterns and hormone levels.

 But scientific research into the cannabis plant and the endocannabinoid system is very much in its infancy.
-The system itself was only discovered by scientists in 1992, and federal prohibition of marijuana has made conducting thorough research into the compounds very challenging.
+The system itself was only discovered by scientists in 1992, and federal prohibition of marijuana has made conducting thorough research into cannabinoid compounds very challenging.

 Other Cannabinoids of You Should Know